Michael Perryman

-Michael Perryman is a British astronomer, known for his work leading the Hipparcos and Gaia space astrometric projects.
+Michael Perryman (21 September 1954 in Luton) is a British astronomer, known for his work leading the Hipparcos and Gaia space astrometric projects.

 Education

 Michael Perryman studied theoretical physics at Cambridge University and received his doctorate from the Cavendish Laboratory, Cambridge University, in 1979.

 Hipparcos

 He joined the ESA in 1980, where he headed the Hipparcos astrometric project as Project Scientist from 1981 till 1997.
 After the satellite failed to reach its target geostationary orbit, he also took over the mission management, the project eventually recovering all and more of its original scientific objectives.

 Gaia

 In 1993, together with Lennart Lindegren, he jointly proposed a more ambitious astrometric mission to take advantage of technological advances such as CCDs (unavailable for Hipparcos) and large lightweight mirrors.
 In 1995, Perryman was named study scientist for the new mission concept, named Gaia.
 The mission was approved by ESA's Science Programme Committee in 2000 and Perryman appointed project scientist.
 He led the Gaia project till the Critical Design Review in 2008, establishing the payload concept, technical feasibility, operational and data analysis principles, its organisation structure, and coordinating its scientific case, leading to its successful launch in 2013.